MBRRACE-UK perinatal mortality surveillance

 3.3.
 Variation in perinatal mortality rates within Trust and Health Board comparator groups

-Description of Figure 2: Scatter chart showing the variation in stabilised & adjusted stillbirth, neonatal death and extended perinatal mortality rates within Trust and Health Board comparator groups in 2022.
+Description of Figure 2: Scatter chart showing the variation in stabilised & adjusted stillbirth, neonatal death and extended perinatal mortality rates within Trust and Health Board comparator groups in 2023.
 Trusts and Health Boards are grouped according to their level of service provision, with dots representing individual Trusts and Health Boards and a vertical line representing the comparator group average.
 Extended perinatal deaths are also shown without deaths due to congenital anomalies.
 Stillbirths and extended perinatal mortality rates are shown as rates per 1,000 total births.
 Neonatal mortality rates are shown as rates per 1,000 live births.
-Terminations of pregnancy and births at less than 24 completed weeks’ gestational age are excluded.
+Births at less than 24 completed weeks’ gestational age and terminations of pregnancy are excluded.

 3.4.
 The effect of congenital anomalies on perinatal mortality rates

 Deaths due to congenital anomalies continue to account for a large proportion of perinatal deaths (see Section 6).
-Exclusion of deaths due to congenital anomalies removes almost all variation in stabilised & adjusted stillbirth rates compared to the comparator group average, with all Trusts and Health Boards falling within 5% of the group average.
+When deaths due to congenital anomalies were excluded, variation in stabilised & adjusted stillbirth rates compared to the comparator group average increased, with 68.2% of Trusts and Health Boards falling within 5% of the group average.

-Exclusion of deaths due to congenital anomalies has a limited impact on the variation in stabilised & adjusted neonatal mortality rates, with 26.9% of Trusts and Health Boards having a rate within 5% of their comparator group average.
-Within the comparator group most likely to care for these babies (Level 3 NICU and neonatal surgery), only 30.8% of Trusts and Health Boards fall within 5% of the group average.
+Exclusion of deaths due to congenital anomalies reduced the variation in stabilised & adjusted neonatal mortality rates, with 52.3% of Trusts and Health Boards having a rate within 5% of their comparator group average.
+However, within the comparator group most likely to care for these babies (Level 3 NICU and neonatal surgery), only 38.5% of Trusts and Health Boards were within 5% of the group average.

 Mortality rates for individual Trusts and Health Boards, including comparison to their respective comparator group average, can be found in the data viewer.
 The viewer also contains details of mortality rates for other organisations responsible for providing or commissioning perinatal services.